 For More Information

-If you'd like more information about the program, or if you are interested in setting up a Produce Mobile distribution at your agency, contact the appropriate representative below.
-If you'd like to find an existing Produce Mobile distribution near you, please call our Food Connection line at 1-800-984-3663.
+If you'd like to find a Produce Mobile distribution near you, please call our Food Connection line at 1-800-984-3663.